scharrier/li3_socialauth/README.md

 Using li3_socialauth
 --------------------

 Each social auth type has its own Lithium auth adapter.
-Just define your new auth like this :
+Just define your new auth like this:

     Auth::config(array(
       'twitter' => array(